colbyprior/speedies/docs/7. Warbands Generated/Paladins.md

 *Inherent*

 This unit can make a morale check in the upkeep phase to remove the dazed or stunned condition from one friendly unit within 3".
+### Holy Standard
+*Inherent*

+Allied units within 6" of this unit can roll Morale Checks with Advantage.
+Rout Checks cannot gain Advantage in this way.
 ### Ki Strike
 *Inherent*